influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-09-18T21:42:00Z   between 3 and 6 feet
 ```

-The query returns the newest field value (determined by timestamp) associated with the `level description` field key and in the `h2o_feet` measurement.
+Returns the newest field value (determined by timestamp) associated with the `level description` field key and in the `h2o_feet` measurement.

 {{% /expand %}}